HugoBruins/cancatchers/README.md

 - A cheap micro sd card reader.
 - Ebyte SX1278 100mW E32-433T20DT UART LoRa transceiver.
 - A 2dBi SMA omnidirectional 433MHz antenna.
 - A buck-converter set to ±3.3V.
+(This is required because the 3.3V pin on the Arduino cannot handle the amount of current.)
-- A bidirectional 2 channel logic converter 5v <-> 3.3v
+- A bidirectional 2 channel logic converter 5v <-> 3.3v (IO from GPS cannot handle 5V).
 - 2x 3.7V LiPo single cel 650mAh batteries in parallel.
 - A master switch between batteries and all the parts
 - A 3d printed inner and outer case.